 Helping a child deal with major life changes can be difficult.
 Children don’t have the experience to understand as adults do.
 However, as family members, each child should be included, at their level, in discussions and activities during the illness or death of a loved one.

 Children’s emotional and intellectual development affects their understanding.
 Most children understand illness at some level and it’s important for them to know what is happening.
 We can help them by providing honest, age-appropriate information and listening to their responses.

 Explaining how we feel can be helpful.
 Tell the child that it is normal to be sad when hearing the news about a loved one, and explain that adults around them may be upset and crying.
 This also may be a good time to talk about the family’s beliefs concerning afterlife.

 Each age group requires a different approach when discussing illness or loss.
-See Developmental Stages.
+See Developmental Grief Responses.
 Remember, each child is unique.
 One child may seem unfazed by the news, while another will show intense emotions.
 Whatever their reactions, children need to understand the situation if they are to successfully grieve and cope with the loss of a loved one.
 You can help by beginning the conversation.

 Depending on attention span, your conversation may be brief, but it should not be interrupted.
 So, find a time that you can turn off the television or any other distractions.

 Explain the importance of what you want to say.
 “I want to talk with you about something very important,” is a good introduction to the conversation.
 Be truthful, honest and do not avoid sharing the difficult part of the situation, trying to spare the child natural sadness or pain.
 This only confuses children and makes the situation even more of a mystery.